kb-dk/alma_cloud_app_interlibrary_addon/README.md

 Convert Borrowing Request to Digitization Request in just a few clicks

 #### How to use "Convert Borrowing Requests to Digitization Request"
-1. Location codes valid for digitization (institution wide) must be configured by user-role “General Administrator“! in the configuration part of the Cloud App.
+1. Location codes/Item policies valid for digitization (institution wide) must be configured by user-role “General Administrator“! in the configuration part of the Cloud App.
 Look for the wrench-symbol.
 2. Fulfillment Services Operator can now use the "Convert Borrowing Requests to Digitization Request"-feature in this way: Select the Borrowing Request for convertion in the Cloud App.
 Find the relevant physical item and view it in Alma and click the convert-button in the Cloud App.